 4. Overloaded Devices

-Simply put, this means your system is running at a higher capacity than it was designed to handle.
-In fact, packets on overutilized devices sometimes make it to their destinations, but by then the network is too weak to process the packets and send them back out.
+Simply put, your system is running at a higher capacity than it was designed to handle.
+Packets on overutilized devices sometimes make it to their destinations, but by then, the network is too weak to process the packets and send them back out.

 5. Security Threats